 4. Say No To Plastic Bags

-Yes, plastic bags are still a fixture at most convenience, grocery, drug, and chain stores.
-However, some are making strides to make those bags recyclable.
 In the meantime, it’s easy to purchase a cheap, reusable bag.
 In fact, you can find one that is complementary to your style.
 Think of it as an accessory.
-Modern grocery stores, like Trader Joe’s, will even provide you with a reusable cotton bag as a thank you for contributing to green practices.
-Stock up, and save the earth.

 5. Thrift Shop ‘Til You Drop

-Another hot debate surrounds thrift shopping.
-While shopping at secondhand stores can be fun, if you are doing so flippantly, it can negatively impact the market.
-Prices can be raised by increased demand for thrifted items, leaving little left for those facing impoverished conditions to choose from.
+Increased demand for thrifted items can raise prices, leaving little for those facing impoverished conditions to choose from.
 However, if you thrift consciously, it can have a positive impact on the environment.

 Rather than spending frivolously at every thrift store you come across, simply buy what you need.
 Check local thrift shops before purchasing a one-off item at a department store or fast fashion online retailer.
 This has many benefits, like avoiding contributing to underpaid, overworked employees in outsourced factories.
-Furthermore, you are, in effect, recycling clothing.
-Every article of clothing you get from a thrift store means less demand for fast fashion and mass manufacturing that releases toxic emissions into the atmosphere.
-Another perk of thrifting is that, oftentimes, these secondhand stores will donate or recycle the unpurchased clothing.
-By supporting the companies, they can continue to do this.

 6. Support Eco-Conscious Brands

-Along the same lines, you can invest in clothing pieces from ethical brands.
-From t-shirts to handbags, there are premium and affordable brands available to choose from.
-Look for phrases like “eco-conscious” and check out the FAQ sections of retailers.
+From t-shirts to handbags, premium and affordable brands are available.
+Look for phrases like “eco-conscious” and check out retailers’ FAQ sections.
 Find out where they source their cotton, how they manufacture their goods, and how they give back to their communities.
 Eco-friendly clothing is more modern-looking than ever, so you aren’t sacrificing style for going green.

 Whatever you choose to incorporate into your day-to-day routine to go greener in daily life, it’s a step in the right direction.
-In no time, it will be habit.
+In no time, it will be a habit.
 You won’t even realize it, but you’ll be contributing to a greener society, one reusable bag, straw, or clothing item at a time.